 In fact, most categories have seen a 15% to 40% increase in online channel user growth since April, according to McKinsey.

-As customers move online, brands are finding out in real-time how their digital offerings stack up.
+As customers move online, brands can use real-time consumer Insights to find out how their digital offerings stack up.
 New shoppers who had been visiting physical stores may not find the online experience as easy and brands could see a rise in shopping cart abandonment.

 For instance, when shopping for clothes on-site, consumers can browse aisles upon aisles of options.
 Online, however, they may have trouble finding exactly what they’re looking for — even when toggling through various product filters.
 If an image is missing or a related product link doesn’t work, consumers may be quick to find another place to shop.
 It’s far easier to switch websites than drive to a new physical location.